Acquisitions and transfers of control for cable and competitive telecommunications providers

 Pole attachment matters for Fibertech Networks

-Representation of Fibertech Networks before the FCC and New Jersey Board of Public Utilities on pole attachment matters.
+Representing Fibertech Networks before the FCC and New Jersey Board of Public Utilities on pole attachment matters.
 (Ongoing)

 Pole attachment rulemakings for cable television and telecommunications providers

-Involvement in federal and state pole attachment rulemakings to ensure that communications clients obtain and retain access to essential outside plant facilities on just and reasonable rates, terms and conditions.
+Involvement in federal and state pole attachment rulemakings to ensure that communications clients obtain and retain access to essential outside plant facilities on just and reasonable rates, terms, and conditions.

 Pole attachments for broadband and wireless clients

-Negotiate agreements on behalf of broadband and wireless clients including state broadband and cable associations, Armstrong Utilities, Atlantic Broadband, Charter Communications and others, for pole attachments and help to resolve disputes concerning pole attachment agreement rates, terms and conditions of carriage.
+Negotiating agreements on behalf of broadband and wireless clients including state broadband and cable associations, Armstrong Utilities, Atlantic Broadband, Charter Communications and others, for pole attachments and help to resolve disputes concerning pole attachment agreement rates, terms and conditions of carriage.
 (Ongoing)